tauri-apps/tauri-docs/docs/distribution/updater.md

 The *Public-key* (pubkey) should be added inside your `tauri.conf.json` to validate the update archive before installing.

 The *Private key* (privkey) is used to sign your update and should NEVER be shared with anyone.
-Also, if you lost this key, you'll NOT be able to publish a new update to the current user base (if pubkey is set in tauri.conf.json).
+Also, if you lost this key, you'll NOT be able to publish a new update to the current user base.
 It's crucial to save it in a safe place, and you can always access it.

 To generate your keys, you need to use the Tauri CLI: